Joan, Countess of Blois

 Joan of Châtillon (Jeanne de Blois; 1253? – 19 or 29 January 1291) was Countess of Blois from 1280 to 1291, and Lady of Avesnes.

 She was the daughter of John I, Count of Blois and Alix of Brittany, Dame de Pontarcy.

 Joan received the County of Chartres from her father during his life; she later sold these lands to Philip IV of France in 1286.
 She ceded the lordship of Avesnes to her cousin Hugh before her death.
 When she died in 1291 the other titles were left to him also.

 In 1263, Joanne married Peter of Alençon, a son of King Louis IX of France and Margaret of Provence.
-They had two sons who both died in infancy:
+They had: